mreugenegithub/JZON/README.md

 is the explicit purpose for JZON.
 The whole point is to add a nice simple and clean update for json to fix the tiny things, while still being able to parse original json files and specifiying the interface coders interact with after parsing.

-# Why Not A Library?
+# Why Not Use A JSON Library?
 My stance is doing it yourself is always better as an educational experience.
-That's how I like to do it and that's the way I'm going to do it until I've reached a point where it would be too much work. ( Something like supporting png and jpeg without libraries. )
+That's how I like to do it and that's the way I'm going to do it until I've reached a point where it would be too much work. ( Something like supporting png and jpeg without using common libraries. )

 # What Are The Differences?
 - Array's and Objects can end with a comma.
 IE. [ 9 , 5 , 3 ,] { 9, 5, 3, }